If you have suffered in silence as a survivor of childhood sexual assault, the law in California is finally on your side.

 Childhood sexual assault is a pervasive problem in California and throughout the country.
 Every nine minutes, a child is sexually assaulted in the United States, and 93 percent of those victims know the perpetrator.
 Many perpetrators of sexual abuse take advantage of their position of trust, such as family members, teachers, clergy members or coaches.
 When a child suffers sexual assault at the hands of a trusted person, or person in a position of authority, the resulting harm and damage can follow that child as they grow into adulthood and forever negatively impact their lives.
 But it is never too late for survivors to start healing from their abuse.

-The Sex Abuse Team at Gomez Trial Attorneys can help survivors of childhood sexual assault, who may not realize the damaging impact their abuse has caused until they are old enough to fully understand it.
+The Sex Abuse Team at The Gomez Law Firm can help survivors of childhood sexual assault, who may not realize the damaging impact their abuse has caused until they are old enough to fully understand it.

 If you are an adult survivor of childhood sexual assault, your abuse may cause you to experience a range of short- and long-term effects that continue to have deterimental effects on your life: